Dog Nutrition: Essential Nutrients For Health And Feeding Basics

 Feeding Guidelines

 For example, when comparing Inception to other pet food brands that recommend you feed 1 to 1 ½ cups for dogs who are 10 pounds or less and between 1-3 months old, for Inception, you will feed ¼ to ¾ cups per day despite the dog’s age.
-When comparing a second pet food brand who recommends you feed 1 to 2 ½ cups for a 2 to a 3-month-old dog weighing 3 to 12 pounds, again with Inception, you feed ¼ to ¾ cups per day despite the dog’s age.
+When comparing a second pet food brand that recommends you feed 1 to 2 ½ cups for a 2- to 3-month-old dog weighing 3 to 12 pounds, again with Inception, you feed ¼ to ¾ cups per day despite the dog’s age.

 Adopting a new dog is a fun and rewarding experience, and diet is very important in ensuring their lifelong health.
 If you have any specific questions about your dog’s diet needs, consult with your veterinarian.